 Doom Eternal releases for Xbox One, PlayStation 4, and PC on March 20.

-- New games 2020: the biggest games coming to console and PC
+- Upcoming games 2022: the biggest games coming to consoles and PC